On ne voit bien qu'avec le cœur, the original French |

 8. Ne ... que:

+Now we add the element of exclusivity.
 The fox does not merely claim that the heart can see; he claims that proper perception ('seeing clearly') is possible only with the heart.

-This nexus between 'seeing clearly' and 'seeing with the heart' is the nub of the fox's secret.
+This exclusive connection between 'seeing clearly' and 'seeing with the heart' is the nub of the fox's secret.
 In the sentence that follows this, the fox claims even more explicitly that proper perception of essential things is not possible through the ordinary organs of sight: 'What is essential is invisible to the eyes'.

 Syntactically, ne ... que belongs to a family of negative forms such as: